ARC January Frequently Asked Questions

 Can I take my pets?
 We have no restrictions on the animals you carry on your boat, but you must comply with the laws and regulations for your home country and any countries visited by the rally or during your cruising.
 We will provide advice in the Rally Handbook, or look up the country information on www.noonsite.com

 How can I get back to Europe?
 You can join ARC Europe, which leaves the Caribbean or east coast USA every May, and cruises to Bermuda and the Azores before reaching Portugal.
 You could ship your boat back on a yacht transporter, or you could arrange a delivery crew.

 What about cruising after the ARC?
-If you want to join a rally, the ARC USA leaves Tortola BVI and sails for Virginia via Bermuda every May.
+If you want to join a rally, the ARC USA leaves alongide ARC Europe from the Caribbean and sails for Virginia via Bermuda every May.
 A great way to start exploring the Chesapeake and east coast USA.